sanskarchand/chitralok/Readme.md

 We'll focus on JPEG/JFIF.
 This part does not need much explanation, as it is simple to understand.
 One can find a handy reference very easily.
 As of now, it suffices to say that the beginning of the file must contain the byte sequence `FF D8`.

-#### 1.2: The Decodnig Process
+#### 1.2: The Decoding Process

-We shall take a look at how a raw image ends up becoming
+Although I promised above not to focus on the encoding process, it is instructive to consider its steps in order.

+1. Block preparation
+2. Application of Discrete Cosine Transformation to each block
+3. Quantization
+4. Differential reduction
+5. Linearization and run-length encoding

+Therefore, to decode a JPEG image into a series of raw pixels, we must follow these teps:

+1.